Vonage/vivid-3/libs/components/src/lib/banner/README.md

 - Type: `'info'` | `'announcement'` | `'success'` | `'warning'` | `'alert'`
 - Default: `'info'`

-Note that the icon, if not specifically set, will change according to connotation.
+Note that icon, if not specifically set, defaults to a connotation-associated icon.

 const infoMessage = "I'm here to give you advice (Like, use the controls for options)";
 const announcementMessage = "I'm here to give you some info (Terms and Conditions changed... jk)";